Andersen helps Maple Leafs top Flyers 4-2

-TORONTO (AP) -- Frederik Andersen made 36 saves, Tyler Bozak had a goal and an assist and the Toronto Maple Leafs beat the Philadelphia Flyers 4-2 on Thursday night.
+Andersen made 36 saves, including 19 in the third period, and the Leafs beat the Flyers 4-2 on Thursday night.

+''We know what we had to do - we came out and did it so it's a good feeling,'' Toronto defenseman Morgan Rielly said.

-William Nylander, Mitch Marner and Nazem Kadri also scored for the Leafs (30-22-14), who have won two straight after dropping five in a row.
+Tyler Bozak had a goal and an assist for Toronto (30-22-14), which has won two straight after dropping five in a row.
+William Nylander, Mitch Marner and Nazem Kadri also scored.

+The Leafs have dropped an NHL-leading 10 games when leading after two periods (now 24-1-9), just hanging on to beat Detroit on Tuesday after racing out to a 3-0 lead.
+Toronto kept pushing with a 2-1 lead on Thursday, the trio of Kadri, Leo Komarov and Connor Brown generating a number of early third-period opportunities.

+Andersen also had a big stop of Claude Giroux on a Philadelphia power play.

 Philadelphia (31-27-8) had won three of four.
 Wayne Simmonds and Shayne Gostisbehere scored for the Flyers, and Michal Neuvirth made 29 saves.